 Frequecy output is a focus when designing and constructing an ultrasonic cleaning system.

-Typically higher frequency systems are designed for fine work. jewellery, fine instruments, optical and medical industry applications.
-With higher frequencies, cavitation bubbles will implode closer to the surface of the object making it a perfect fit for getting into the smallest crevises for fine work.
+Typically higher frequency systems are designed for fine work. jewelry, fine instruments, optical and medical industry applications.
+With higher frequencies, cavitation bubbles will implode closer to the surface of the object making it a perfect fit for getting into the smallest crevasses for fine work.

 The vast majority of ultrasonic cleaning systems operate at 40Khz.
 This frequency is able to effectively clean most items across the board.
 Our blind cleaning tank systems run this frequency.